 The #1 Rule is: Feed The Baby

 More importantly than HOW you feed the baby, is that you FEED the baby.
 Motherhood is difficult and babies are a lot of work (physically and emotionally), so do what makes you the sanest!
 Your baby needs to eat and formula is not the devil.
 You often hear, “breast is best”.
 But in reality, “fed is best”.
 The number one rule above all else is to feed your baby.
 If your breastfeeding struggles are preventing your baby from getting the milk she needs from your breast, feed the baby another way.
+Pump milk or buy formula and give it to your baby via a syringe or bottle.
 If you still want to make breastfeeding work, sometimes a tincture of time is needed.
-During that time, follow these rules: feed the baby however you can, protect your supply, work on identifying and resolving the problem.
+During that time, follow these rules given to me by my most favorite IBCLC ever: feed the baby however you can, protect your supply, work on identifying and resolving the problem.

 Meet With a Lactation Consultant

 An IBCLC (International Board Certified Lactation Consultant) is THE breastfeeding expert.
 Your insurance should cover you seeing a lactation consultant at the hospital after you give birth.
 Breastfeeding is usually not easy at first.
 If you want to have a successful breastfeeding experience, meeting with a consultant is usually important.
 I didn’t follow my own advice with baby #2.
 At the hospital, breastfeeding seemed to be going fine, and I had done it before so I thought I was good to go.
 Soon after, things went downhill and I was too deep in sleep-deprivation and torturous screaming that I didn’t have the energy to find a lactation consultant.
 Had I met with one at the hospital, they would have caught my son’s lip and tongue ties, we could have had them released much sooner, and it would have saved us some suffering.